KDE/documentation-develop-kde-org/HIG/source/patterns/content/duallist.rst

 -  In case of limited screen real estate, consider changing the workflow into repeated selections of smaller lists or by applying a hierarchy to the data.
--  Do not use a dual-list to show data primarily.
+-  Don't use a dual-list to show data primarily.

-How to use
+How to Use
 ----------

 -  Label both lists view with a descriptive caption to the top.
 End each list